-1955 photo of Beverly Hills Plaza Shopping Center.
+1955 Durham Museum photo of Beverly Hills Plaza Shopping Center.
 The bays for Puritan Cleaners and Franco Beauty Salon are displayed.
-Courtesy of Durham Museum.

-1955 photo of Beverly Hills Shopping Center.
+1955 Durham Museum photo of Beverly Hills Shopping Center.
 King’s Candies is on the far right while the empty bay to the left would become the home to Holiday Lounge in 1956.
-Courtesy of Durham Museum.

-The Mainelli brothers saw an opportunity to capitalize on the mall’s ideal location that offered plenty of foot traffic and commuters.
+The Mainelli brothers, John C. and Robert J., saw an opportunity to capitalize on the mall’s location that offered plenty of foot traffic and commuters.
 It only made sense then that they opened a bar called Holiday Lounge in the one vacant storefront.
-Perhaps this was always part of the plan as their father, John P. Mainelli, was in charge of both the construction company that built the strip mall and the corporation that was formed to oversee the project.
-A review of the newspaper archives doesn’t produce anything notable about the bar located at 7846 Dodge St during the 10-year timeframe in which they owned it.
+Perhaps this was always part of the plan, as their father, John P. Mainelli, was in charge of both the construction company that built the strip mall and the corporation that was formed to oversee the project.
+A review of the newspaper archives doesn’t produce anything notable about the bar during the 10-year timeframe in which they owned it.

-1955 advertisement for the Beverly Hills Shopping Center.
-Courtesy of Durham Museum.
+1955 Durham Museum advertisement for the Beverly Hills Shopping Center.

-In 1965, Pat Foley took over the Holiday Lounge.
-Born in Greely, NE in 1924, Pat served in the Merchant Marine and became an avid hunter and golfer.
-In the late 1940’s, he was a partner of a popular Las Vegas-style nightclub called the Colony Club at 1914 Farnam until it was destroyed by a fire in 1963.
-While completely renovating the Holiday in 1968, he auctioned off gold vinyl booths, formica tables, wood and vinyl upholstered chairs, wall plaques, baby grand piano and a 40-foot L-shaped bar.
-The refreshed bar would go on to become a popular gathering place for politicians and business people.
-Pat would also go on to start the Holiday Golf Classic named after the bar in 1979.
+In 1965, Pat Foley took over the Holiday Lounge when he was nearly 40.
+Born in Greeley, Nebraska, Pat served in the Merchant Marine and became an avid hunter and golfer.
+In the late 1940s, he was a partner of a popular Las Vegas-style nightclub called the Colony Club at 1914 Farnam Street until it was destroyed by a fire in 1963.
+While completely renovating The Holiday in 1968, he auctioned off gold vinyl booths, formica tables, wood and vinyl upholstered chairs, wall plaques, a baby grand piano, and a 40-foot L-shaped bar.
+The refreshed bar would go on to become a popular gathering place for politicians and businesspeople.
+Pat would also go on to start the Holiday Golf Classic, named after the bar, in 1979.

 1956 advertisement for Holiday Lounge.
 This is before Pat Foley took it over.